taiojia/playback/README.md

 Playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed automation with high availability.

 #### Define a inventory file
-The inventory file at `inventory/inventory`, the default setting is the Vagrant testing node.
+The inventory file at `inventory`, the default setting is the Vagrant testing node.
 You can according to your environment to change parameters.

 #### To define your variables in vars/openstack
 The `vars/openstack/openstack.yml` is all the parameters.